boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/pivot-grid.md

 ![configurationPanel_propertyIcon](/static/assets/cloud/visualizing-data/visualization-widgets/images/designerpropertiesbutton.png)

-3. In the property pane, switch to the `ASSIGN DATA` tab from the `PROPERTIES,` to assign data to the pivot grid data fields.
+3. In the property pane, switch to the `ASSIGN DATA` tab from the `PROPERTIES`, to assign data to the pivot grid data fields.

 ![pivot-grid_properties](/static/assets/cloud/visualizing-data/visualization-widgets/images/pivot-grid/properties.png)

 4. The `ASSIGN DATA` tab will be opened with available measures and dimensions from the connected data source.
-Also it contains `Value(s),` `Row(s),` and `Column(s)` field as mentioned earlier.
+Also it contains `Value(s)`, `Row(s)`, and `Column(s)` field as mentioned earlier.

 ![pivot-grid_assignData](/static/assets/cloud/visualizing-data/visualization-widgets/images/pivot-grid/assign-data.png)